Skip to Main Content

 Experiences and Resume:

 • You’ll need a well-written resume to upload on DICAS as part of the application packet and to give to the people who write your recommendation letters.
+During fall of your senior year, you will be given guidance and support for resume writing.

 • Focus mainly on knowledge, skills, and action rather than duties performed.
 Highlight in detail experiences at healthcare facilities and those involving community education, research, food service management, or leadership skills.